+Rather interestingly, although English Heritage owns the site, it’s the National Trust who look after it, and it’s their staff who are up there managing the rechalking tradition.
 People are asked to visit, pick up a hammer and bash a fresh layer of clean chalk into the surface of the horse.
 And just how often will you be allowed near an ancient monument with a hammer in your hand, let alone allowed to bash away at it?

 The guardians of Stonehenge would have a very different opinion of such things.

 There’s a nearby car park, and a decent walk to the top with stunning views across the countryside, and over to horse to collect some chalk and then instructions about what to do.
 Taking a lump of chalk, the dryer the better, bash away until it’s in fragments, and keep bashing until it’s a fine flour.

 The trick, once the large lump is smaller lumps being to let the weight of the mallet do the work for you, otherwise it can not only be exhausting, but counterproductive as well.

 Slowly gently tapping away at the mallet, letting gravity provide the impact two greying teeth on the Uffington Horse were gradually whitened.
 Rough old chalk slowly coated in a thin veneer of bright clean chalk freshly lain by modern hands.

 Never has a dentist performed so expert a job, once we worked out what to do that it.